Streamlining Fire Sprinkler Placement in Revit: Classroom Area Efficiency

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So at this point, we've finished our mini project area and have gone through a majority of the workflows while modeling a fire sprinkler system in Revit.
-As we saw, it can get a bit tedious and repetitive, but that's just the nature of this discipline.
-However, when you're in a more typical area of a building, things do become much easier.
+So at this point, we've finished our mini-project area and have gone through most of the workflows involved in modeling a fire sprinkler system in Revit.
+As we've seen, it can get a bit tedious and repetitive, but that's just the nature of this discipline.
+However, when working in a more typical building area, things do become much easier.

-So after having put in some tough work, let's move on to our classroom areas and talk about how we can lay out our sprinkler heads a bit quicker and more efficiently.
-But before that, let's save.
-Okay, so let's jump to our level one reflected ceiling plan.
+After putting in some tough work, let's move on to our classroom areas and discuss how to layout our sprinkler heads quicker and more efficiently.
+But before that, let's save first, and then jump to our Level 1 reflected ceiling plan.

-We'll zoom in and take a look.
-The area that's already been populated with sprinklers, these classrooms and the corridor look to be fairly similar to what's going on in this area of the building.
-So why don't we try using the mirror tool and see if this can help speed things up.
+We'll zoom in to take a look.
+The area that's already been populated with sprinklers—these classrooms and the corridor—appears fairly similar to what's happening in this other area of the building.
+So let's use the mirror tool and see if this can speed things up.

-And if we go to the midpoint between the two specialized rooms and click, let's zoom out and see what happened.
-So it looks like the sprinklers didn't line up completely in the center of our tiles, but it doesn't look too bad.
+We'll click on the midpoint between the two special-purpose rooms, zoom out, and see the results.
+The sprinklers didn't align perfectly in the center of our tiles, but it doesn't look too bad.
 We can work with this.

 Learn Construction